lacinoire/master-thesis/docs/worklog.md

 # Carolin Master Thesis Work Log

+## 6.9.19

+- mounting folders in docker to write out results
+- ran evaluation on all samples to get data about what xml escaping still needs to be done
+- continued on sampling & validation overview and wrote down mTurk proposal
+- setup dotfiles

+## some september days undocumented

 ## 2.9.19

 - continued with trying to dockerize evaluation: not sure if this was a good idea, R is horrible... though the best alternative would be to run them locally and then time measurements get unusable (prose has to be run on the server)